Deep-MI/FastSurfer/recon_surf/README.md

 ### Other
 * --py: which python version to use.
 Default: python3.8

-### Example 1: recon-surf on a single subject (subject1)
+### Example 1: recon-surf on a single subject (subjectX)

-Given you want to analyze data for subject1 which is stored on your computer under /home/user/my_mri_data/subject1/orig.mgz, run the following command from the console (do not forget to source FreeSurfer!):
+Given you want to analyze data for subjectX which is stored on your computer under /home/user/my_mri_data/subjectX/orig.mgz, run the following command from the console (do not forget to source FreeSurfer!):

 ```bash